 Discover one of Bristol’s hidden gems.
 Still often referred to as a Tea Garden, Beese’s was founded in 1846 by Mrs Anne Beese to provide refreshments to travellers and workers using or crossing the river.
 The Beese family also ran Conham Ferry.

-The Conham Ferry runs from Beese’s to the Hanham side of the river, and is the oldest river ferry crossing on the River Avon.
-We are delighted to carry on the tradition by operating the ferry during our opening hours.
+The Conham Ferry simply crosses from Beese’s to the steps on the Hanham side of the river.
+It is reputedly the oldest ferry-crossing on the River Avon.
+(We are delighted to carry on the tradition by operating the ferry during our opening hours.)

-Gone is the heavy industry, noise and pollution – Butler’s tar works on one side and the Board Mills on the other – which once dominated the river valley.
+Long gone is the heavy industry, noise and pollution – Butler’s Tar Works on one side and the Board Mills on the other – which once dominated the river valley.
 In their place, at Crews Hole and St Anne’s, has come tree-planting and extensive new housing.
-The riverside park just past here, on a loop of the river at Conham, lies on the site of a former sewage works which served part of Kingswood until 1968.
+The riverside park just past here, on a loop of the river at Conham, lies on the site of a former sewage works (you really wouldn’t know!) which served part of Kingswood until 1968.

-Beese’s is open each year for the spring and summer (the dates vary – see our opening hours for details).
-We have live music most Friday evenings, as well as our annual beer festival which has sold out every year since 2009.
+Beese’s is open each year for the spring and summer (see opening hours).
+We have live music most Friday evenings, including a mix of known Bristol bands and visitors from afar.
+There has been an annual beer festival since 2009.